 Hand carry hard copies of your orders or DD Form 1610, Common Access Card, ID tags, course specific required paperwork (found in the welcome packet), and packing list items.
 Late arrivals past 2200 CST are not authorized without prior approval.
 Failure to report prior to 2200 CST may be grounds for denied enrollment and will be determined on a case-by-case basis.

 HEIGHT AND WEIGHT: Be prepared to conduct a height and weight screening in accordance with AR 600-9.
 Students that fail to meet the initial screening will remain in the course and given a second screening at a later time (no less than seven days).
 Students who fail their second screening will be dropped from the course and will receive “Failed to Achieve Course Standards,” on their DA Form 1059 (Service School Academic Report).

 STANDARDS AND DISCIPLINE: Uniform and grooming standards in accordance with Army Regulation 670-1 (Wear and Appearance of Army Uniforms and Insignia) are strictly enforced.
 It is the Soldier’s responsibility to ensure wear and appearance reflects the highest level of professionalism.
 Students who do not meet the Army wear and appearance standards will make necessary corrections or provide documentation of an approved exception to policy prior to in-processing.
 Soldiers who fail to make such corrections or produce documentation will not be allowed to in-process and will be denied enrollment.

 QUESTIONS: Direct questions and concerns about the course to the Operations NCO and/or BLC Chief of Training.
 During off duty hours contact the Staff Duty NCO.
 While travelling to the academy, contact the Staff Duty NCO for all issues, especially travel delays.
-Failure to alert staff duty of travel delays can result in a denied enrollment.
+Failure to report or reporting after in-processing will be coded as a “no-show” in ATRRS.